maoberlehner/markus-oberlehner-net/content/blog/building-a-custom-storyblok-field-type-plugin-with-vue.md

 I'm currently invested in exploring the world of headless content management systems and how to use modern web frameworks – like Vue.js – to build applications and websites on top of them. **One of my favorite headless CMS so far is Storyblok, especially because it makes it possible to roll your own field type plugins with Vue.js.**

 In my recent article I wrote about [how to build a simple website with Storyblok](/blog/building-a-pre-rendered-website-with-nuxt-and-storyblok/).
-In todays article, we'll take a closer look at the powerful Storyblok plugin system, which makes it possible to build any content structure we can think of, with the Storyblok CMS.
+In today's article, we'll take a closer look at the powerful Storyblok plugin system, which makes it possible to build any content structure we can think of, with the Storyblok CMS.

 <div class="c-content__figure">
   <div class="c-content__broad">